rssalazarr/SMART-OSF-Memo/README.md

 6. **Adding contributors:** Discover how to collaborate effectively by adding contributors to your projects, enabling seamless teamwork and data sharing.

+7. **Changing project visibility:** Manage the privacy and visibility settings of your OSF projects and components to control who can access and view your research.

 **_References:_**

 1.